-Furious over what Helen had done, Howard brought suit against his wife and McLean for adultery and contributing to the delinquency of a minor child.
+Furious over what Helen had done, Howard brought suit against his wife and McLean for adultery and for contributing to the delinquency of a minor child.
 He also threatened to sue McLean for damages over alienation of Helen’s affections.

-Howard sued for a divorce, which was granted while Helen was still inside, and he got custody of the couple’s three children.
-Helen requested that she be allowed to see her children once she was released from prison.
+Howard sued for a divorce, which was granted while Helen was still locked up; He got custody of the couple’s three children.
+Helen requested that she be allowed to see her children after she was released from prison.
 According to her attorney, “She writes to me that she thinks she has atoned in full, under the execution of the sentence of the law, that a year in prison has changed her and that if she cannot see her three children her heart will break.”

 McLean returned to L.A., where he no doubt carefully checked the marital status of his future girlfriends.
-Helen moved to an apartment by herself in Berkeley, just north of the UC campus in northern California.
-Hopefully Howard followed the judge’s orders and allowed his ex-wife to see her children again.
+Helen moved to an apartment by herself in Berkeley, just north of the UC campus.
+Hopefully Howard followed the judge’s orders and allowed his ex-wife to see the children regularly.